Atlantic Provinces -> Nova Scotia -> Nova Scotia Dividend Tax Credits

 NS Income Tax Act s.
 21(b)

-The dividend tax credit for dividends eligible for the enhanced dividend tax credit is 8.85% of grossed-up dividends.
+The dividend tax credit for eligible dividends is 8.85% of grossed-up dividends.
 This change was effected by Bill 27 Financial Measures (2011) Act, which was introduced in April 2011.

-The resulting enhanced dividend tax credit rates for Nova Scotia are:
+The resulting eligible dividend tax credit rates for Nova Scotia are:

 NS Income Tax Act s.
 21(a)